sducournau/IGN_LIDAR_HD_DATASET/README.md

 )
 ```

 > **🆕 v1.6.0**: Data augmentation now happens during the ENRICH phase (before feature computation) instead of the PATCH phase.
-This ensures geometric features (normals, curvature, planarity) are computed on augmented geometry for better feature-geometry consistency and improved model training quality.
+This ensures geometric features (normals, curvature, planarity) are computed on augmented geometry for better feature-geometry consistency and improved model training quality. **Augmentation is ENABLED by default** - each tile produces 1 original + 3 augmented versions (configurable with `--num-augmentations` or disable with `--no-augment`).
 See `AUGMENTATION_IMPROVEMENT.md` for details.

 ## 📊 Output Format